letsdothis2003/PHYS270-Physics-Applications-for-Machine-Learning/README.md

 Edition, Cambridge University Press (2022)

 The final was a presenation based on something we learned based on classroom material or messing around with the Matlab datasets, tools or programmining(mine was about deepfaking).

+I am keeping this around for archival purposes and also, I figured since I am going to take a course on Digital Image Processing in Fall of 2025 which will also primarily use Matlab, I can keep this here for pracice.